See live MACI case videos Skip to content

 • Concomitant

-Joseph Czarnecki, MD performs the MACI procedure with an ACL reconstruction on a 42-year-old female with a left femoral condyle cartilage defect.
+Joseph Czarnecki, MD performs the MACI open procedure with an ACL reconstruction on a 42-year-old female with a left femoral condyle cartilage defect.

 • Condyle